-- 88. One of the objections against the present system of review by ICJ advisory opinions is the truncated Court procedure foreseen.
-Because no way was seen for individual applicants to appear through counsel in oral proceedings in the Court, the General Assembly, in the resolution by which it adopted article 11 of the UNAT statute (957(X), para.
-2), recommended that neither States nor the Secretary-General seek to present oral statements in such an ICJ proceeding.
-The Secretary-General and all interested States have so far complied with this request, but unease has been expressed that this does violence to the judicial procedures of the Court, 23/ that in some cases a hearing may be necessary for the proper presentation of a case and that the entire procedure is thus at the mercy of any State that might insist on its right to make an oral statement under article 66(2) of the ICJ Statute (which would result in the type of inequality of arms vis-à-vis the applicant that would almost surely cause the Court to abort the proceeding). - 89.
-However, this entire procedural limitation appears to be unnecessary.
-Under article 11(2) of the UNAT statute, the Secretary-General is obliged to transmit to the Court the views of the applicant in the Tribunal proceeding as to which the Court's opinion was requested.
-In the "appeals" so far brought to the Court under UNAT Statute article 11 and the one brought under ILOAT statute article XII, the applicant's views were presented to the Court by having the executive head concerned (respectively the United Nations Secretary-General and the UNESCO Director-General) forward directly, without any editing or censorship, all written communications received from the applicant or his counsel.
+- 90. One of the objections against the present system of review by advisory opinions of the Court is the truncated Court procedure foreseen.
+Because no way was seen for individual applicants to appear through counsel in oral proceedings in the Court, the General Assembly, in paragraph 2 of resolution 957 (X), by which it adopted article 11 of the UNAT statute, recommended that neither States nor the Secretary-General seek to present oral statements in such a Court proceeding.
+The Secretary-General and all interested States have so far complied with this request, but unease has been expressed that this does violence to the judicial procedures of the Court, 18/ that in some cases a hearing may be necessary for the proper presentation of a case and that the entire procedure is thus at the mercy of any State that might insist on its right to make an oral statement under article 66, paragraph 2, of the Statute of the Court (which would result in the type of inequality of arms vis-à-vis the applicant that would almost surely cause the Court to abort the proceeding). - 91.
+However, this entire procedural limitation appears to be unnecessary. article 11, paragraph 2 of the UNAT statute, the Secretary-General is obliged to transmit to the Court the views of the applicant in the Tribunal proceeding as to which the Court's opinion was requested.
+In the "appeals" so far brought to the Court under article 11 of the UNAT statute and the one brought under article XII of the ILOAT statute, the applicant's views were presented to the Court by having the executive head concerned (respectively the Secretary-General of the United Nations and the Director-General of UNESCO) forward directly, without any editing or censorship, all written communications received from the applicant or his counsel.
 Precisely in the same way, if oral proceedings were held, counsel selected by the applicant (and acceptable to the Court) could be introduced as the Secretary-General's special representative to express the applicant's views.
-With respect to this proposal the President of the Court has indicated "that the Court, which has stressed on several occasions the maintenance of the principle of equality among the parties, will continue to bear it in mind in determining its own procedure in each particular case".

-90. Whether or not UNAT statute article 11 is maintained unchanged, or is restricted to purely State-initiated proceedings (as proposed in para.
-81 (a) above), or a new type of reference to the Court is introduced (as proposed in para.
-81 (b) above) the General Assembly might consider changing the recommendation in its resolution 957 (X) in the sense indicated at the end of paragraph 89 above.
+With respect to this proposal the President of the Court has indicated "that the Court, which has stressed on several occasions the maintenance of the principle of equality among the parties, will continue to bear it in mind in determining its own procedure in each particular case". - 92.
+Whether or not article 11 of the UNAT statute is maintained unchanged, or is restricted to purely State-initiated proceedings (as proposed in para.
+83 (a) above), or a new type of reference to the Court is introduced (as proposed in para.
+83 (b) above), the General Assembly might consider changing the recommendation in its resolution 957 (X) in the sense indicated at the end of paragraph 91 above.
 This recommendation should be formulated broadly enough so as also to apply to reviews sought under article XII of the ILOAT statute.
 A proposed text to this effect appears in annex I C, draft paragraph 7.